hyperstack-org/hyperstack/docs/hyper-state/README.md

 Typically in a large system you will have one or more central stores, and what you end up passing as parameters are either instances of those stores, or some other kind of index into the store.
 Or if (as in the case of our Game) there is only one store, you need not pass any parameters at all.

-We can rewrite the last iteration of DisplayBoard to demonstrate this:
+We can rewrite the previous iteration of `DisplayBoard` to demonstrate this:

 ```ruby
 class DisplaySquare